 When discussing regulation of fake news, Born (2018) suggests to consider at least four dimensions: Who is sharing the disinformation?, Why is the disinformation being shared?, How is the disinformation being shared?
-What is being shared?

 In addition to already mentioned and quite often used categorisation of information disorder by Wardle and Derakhshan (2017), we present here an alternative categorisation by Verstraete, Bambauer, and Bambauer (2017).